 Ascent is a thought leader in this space and an active proponent of advancing the energy transition via a strategic and systematic approach designed for the long term.
 Whatever role you or your business play in the global supply chain, we encourage you to reach out to our team to learn more about our stance relative to this ongoing transition and our ongoing efforts to ensure its success moving ahead.

-Phil Nowak is Director of the Power & Energy sector at Ascent
+Adrian Tinsley is Senior Director of the Industry Vertical at Ascent